codeigniter4/CodeIgniter4/user_guide_src/source/database/query_builder.rst

 Generates an upsert string based on the data you supply, and runs the query.
 You can either pass an **array** or an **object** to the method.
 By default a constraint will be defined in order.
 A primary key will be selected first and then unique keys.
-Mysql will use any constraint by default.
+MySQL will use any constraint by default.
 Here is an example using an array:

 .. literalinclude:: query_builder/108.php